Mortagne-au-Perche, Orne: tourism & sightseeing

 The town falls within the Natural Regional Park du Perche, with numerous opportunities to explore the quiet woodlands and countryside of the park.
 A good way to start exploring is to follow the circuit suggested by Mortagne-au-Perche tourist office - a route about 80 kilometres long that passes through several villages and scenic highlights to the north and east of the town and is a good introduction to the region.

-Map of Mortagne-au-Perche and places to visit
+Map of Mortagne-au-Perche and places nearby

 Visit near Mortagne-au-Perche with France This Way reviews